Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 Zubax Babel implements [ISO 11898](http://www.can-cia.org/index.php?id=systemdesign-can-physicallayer#high), also known as high-speed CAN.
+The CAN interface recovers from bus-off and other error states automatically.

 The CAN bus interface is exposed via two parallel 4-pin JST GH connectors.
 These are the [standard UAVCAN Micro Connectors](http://uavcan.org/Specification/8._Hardware_design_recommendations).

 The device has an embedded 120&#8486; termination resistor that can be enabled and disabled via the SLCAN interface.

-A power key, when turned on, delivers the 5VDC supply to the CAN bus, which can be used to power other CAN bus nodes from Zubax Babel (see the power system diagram).
+The power switch, when turned on, delivers the +5 VDC supply to the CAN bus, which can be used to power other CAN bus nodes from Zubax Babel (see the power system diagram).

 ### SMD pads